Revised: Sept. 25, 2023

 CAUTION!
 THE CONSEQUENCES OF CHEATING ON THE SAT ARE SEVERE.

 - Misconduct.
-Notwithstanding section 5(b) above, if we determine, in our sole discretion, that there is overwhelming evidence that you violated these Terms and Conditions ("Misconduct"), the Score Validity Process will not apply, and we may cancel your scores and/or take any of the Measures described above.
-Examples of Misconduct might include overwhelming evidence that you used or attempted to use an answer key or mobile phone.
+Notwithstanding Section 3(b) above, if we determine, in our sole discretion, that there is overwhelming evidence that you violated these Terms and Conditions ("Misconduct"), the Score Validity Process will not apply, and we may cancel your scores and/or take any of the Measures described above.
+Examples of Misconduct might include overwhelming evidence that you used or attempted to use an answer key, mobile phone, the internet, or an application other than the Exam App.
 Misconduct may be established in various ways including, without limitation, through observations during an administration or by evidence discovered afterward.
 If your scores are canceled due to Misconduct, you will forfeit test and registration fees.

-- Test Taker Reporting Misconduct or Suspicious Behavior.
-You may confidentially report any suspected violation of the SAT Terms and Conditions, or any suspicion concerning the security of SAT test administration, by immediately reporting this information to College Board at collegeboard.org/reportcheating or emailing us at [email protected].
+- Test Taker Reporting Violations or Suspicious Behavior.
+You may confidentially report any suspected violation of the SAT Terms and Conditions, or any suspicion concerning the security of an SAT test administration, by immediately reporting this information to College Board online at forms.collegeboard.org/reportcheating or by emailing us at [email protected].

 - College Board Sharing Information with Third Parties.
 We may share the results of test security investigations (including without limitation those relating to Misconduct and Invalid Scores described above and other disciplinary-related information), with third parties, including with your school, any score recipient, college, higher education institution or agency, scholarship organization, potential score recipient, government agency in the United States or abroad, parents, legal guardians, or law enforcement.
 College Board may also share such information with third parties that have a legitimate reason for knowing the information or who may be able to assist College Board in its investigation or who may be conducting their own investigation.
 College Board may respond to inquiries from any institution to which you submitted a score.
 If you publicize any review, investigation, or decision of College Board, College Board may make any and all details of such matter public.

-- Education Organizations may use this information to send you email and postal mail informing you about their educational, financial aid, and scholarship opportunities.
+- Education Organizations may use this information to send you, or your parent, email and postal mail with information about educational, financial aid, and scholarship opportunities.
 Being contacted by Education Organizations doesn't mean you have been admitted.
 You must submit an application to be considered for admission.

 - Education Organizations pay a license fee to College Board to license (use) your information.
 College Board uses these license fees to help support its mission-driven work.
 Students do not pay a fee for Student Search Service.

-- Education Organizations may only use your information for the purpose of sending you information about their opportunities.
+- Education Organizations may only use your information for the purpose of sending you information about the opportunities they provide.
 They (i) may not share your information with others except to their contractors such as direct mail service providers, and (ii) may only keep your information for a limited time period.

 - More information on Student Search Service is available at studentsearch.collegeboard.org.